-To treat certain orthopaedic conditions, Tucson Orthopaedic Institute is now providing regenerative medicine procedures, including dextrose prolotherapy, platelet-rich plasma (PRP), and stem cells.
-Our physicians have experience in both traditional and minimally invasive techniques.
+To treat certain orthopaedic conditions, Tucson Orthopaedic Institute is providing regenerative medicine procedures, including dextrose prolotherapy, platelet-rich plasma (PRP), bone marrow aspiration, and microfat aspiration injections.

 Platelet Rich Plasma (PRP), like dextrose prolotherapy, is a form of injection therapy designed to stimulate healing.
 Unlike dextrose prolotherapy, PRP is produced after drawing blood from the patient and placing it in a special centrifuge that separates and concentrates the platelets.
 Platelets contain multiple growth factors that are critical for natural healing.
 Enhanced healing occurs when platelet concentration is increased with PRP.
-Our final PRP product produces greater than 4x the platelet concentration of normal circulating blood.
-The PRP is then injected into ligaments, tendons, muscle, or joints and a healing cascade occurs.
-PRP is a long-term solution to musculoskeletal injuries and pain, including arthritic joints.
-For PRP treatment, please schedule an appointment with Dr. DeWald or Dr. Taduran.
+Our final PRP product produces greater than 7x the platelet concentration of normal circulating blood.

-Harvesting MSCs for injection therapy is done right in the office.
-Stem cells can be obtained from the bone marrow or fat tissue.
+Harvesting biologic cells for injection therapy is done right in the office.
+Cells can be obtained from the bone marrow or fat tissue.
 The skin is numbed first with lidocaine.
 Next, the hip bone is numbed with more lidocaine.
 A special needle is then passed through the cortex of the bone into the marrow cavity.
 This is a painless procedure in most cases.
 The liquid marrow is then very slowly drawn into a syringe.
 Once an adequate amount of liquid marrow is obtained, the needle is removed and a bandage applied.

 To see a brief animated video of how the procedure is performed, click this here.
 The entire procedure takes about 20 minutes and it is minimally uncomfortable.

-All of our stem cell, PRP, and prolotherapy injections are given under direct ultrasound guidance.
+All of our biologic injections are given under direct ultrasound guidance.
 We first numb the skin with lidocaine.
-Then, using ultrasound, we guide the needle to the precise location and inject the stem cells.
+Then, using ultrasound, we guide the needle to the precise location and inject the cells.
 The ultrasound guidance ensures both accurate and safe injections.

 Any injection is potentially at-risk for causing infection, bleeding, nerve damage.
 Risks will also vary depending on the structure(s) being injected.
 However, because we are using your own cells, you cannot be allergic to the treatment!
 Also, because the injections are done under ultrasound guidance, the risks of damaging surrounding structures, or of injecting the wrong location, are almost completely eliminated.
 Your doctor will review the complete risks of treatment with you.
 Nonetheless, the risks of treatment are extremely low.